Emotional Support Animals on Planes

 Here’s what some of the biggest airlines say about ESA:

-• Jet2: Only dogs are allowed as emotional support animals and supporting documentation must be provided.
+- Jet2: Assistance dogs are allowed, these must be 'registered assistance dogs can be carried on our flights' and the airline states they 'don’t carry any other animals onboard'.
 Always contact the airline at least a few days before the flight so that arrangements can be made.

 Conclusion